-The term 'Fair Housing Act' is included in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Fair Housing Act' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Fair Housing Act of 1968 is officially known as Title VIII from the Civil Rights Act of 1968.
 It makes it illegal to discriminate with regards to renting, selling, or financing homes or apartments.
 No one may consider color, race, sex, religion, or national origin in these activities.

 Congress amended the Fair Housing Act of 1968 with the Fair Housing Amendments Act in 1988.
 These amendments expanded the rulings of the original act in a number of important ways.
 No one was permitted to discriminate with housing because of an individual’s disability or based on their family status.
 This meant that home sellers or renters could not disallow families with pregnant women or who had children less than 18 years of age living with them.

 To prevent disability discrimination, the act included construction and design accessibility rules for some multifamily homes.
 Those that were to be occupied initially after March 13, 1991 had to comply with the accessibility provisions for disabled people.

 The amendments also created new means of enforcing and administering the rules.
 HUD Housing and Urban Development attorneys were now able to take cases to administrative law judges for victims of such housing discrimination.
 The jurisdiction of the Justice Department became expanded and revised in such a way that it could file suits in Federal district courts for discrimination victims.